Introduction

 Please submit an application via UCAS Conservatoires.

-You only need to apply for your preferred course (foundation, degree, or postgraduate level) and audition in person or by sending a recording on Embark.
+You only need to apply for your preferred course (foundation or degree) and audition in person or by sending a recording on Embark.
 Exchange applicants should complete the required form available from the International Office at their Home institution.
+You can find more detailed information about entry requirements for postgraduate courses on the course pages.

 Please note that there is no audition fee for these programmes.
 You will only need to pay the UCAS Conservatoires administration fee of £28.50 for the 2025 entry cycle.